deficollective/defiscan/src/content/protocols/chainlink-oracles.md

 # Protocol Analysis

-An overview of the Chainlink Price Feeds can be seen below.
+An overview of the Chainlink price feeds' architecture can be seen below.

 ![Overview of Chainlink price feeds](./diagrams/chainlink-oracles-overview.png)